Khanr7433/collab-todo-app/README.md

 1. **Create Tasks** - Click "Add Task" button to open the task creation modal
 2. **Edit Tasks** - Click on any task card to edit title, description, status, or priority
+3. **Move Tasks** - Drag and drop tasks between Todo, In Progress, and Done columns
-3. **Delete Tasks** - Use the delete button on task cards with custom confirmation toast
+4. **Delete Tasks** - Use the delete button on task cards with interactive confirmation
-4. **Smart Assignment** - Use the "Smart Assign" button in edit mode to automatically assign tasks
+5. **Smart Assignment** - Use the "Smart Assign" button in edit mode to automatically assign tasks
-5. **Status Updates** - Tasks are organized in Todo, In Progress, and Done columns
+6. **Priority Management** - Set High, Medium, or Low priority with visual color coding

+### Drag & Drop Features

+1. **Visual Feedback** - Tasks become semi-transparent when dragging
+2. **Drop Zones** - Columns highlight with blue borders when hovering with a task
+3. **Instant Updates** - Changes are immediately visible to all connected users
+4. **Error Handling** - Failed moves are automatically reverted with error messages

 ### Real-time Features

 - **Live Updates** - See real-time updates when other users modify tasks
 - **Activity Tracking** - Monitor all team activities in the Activity Log page
 - **User Identification** - See "(You)" indicator for your own tasks and activities
+- **Socket Notifications** - Get notified when teammates make changes

 ## 🔄 Real-time Features